romanf-dev/actinium/README.md

 --------

 - Preemptive multitasking
-- Cooperative scheduling within a single priority level
+- Cooperative scheduling at the same priority level
+- Hard real-time capability
-- Actors are separately compiled and run in unprivileged mode
+- Tasks are separately compiled and run in unprivileged mode
-- Region-based memory protection using MPU
+- Region-based memory protection
-- Message passing IPC
+- Message passing communication
-- Timer services with 'sleep for' functionality
+- Timer services
+- No heap required
 - Only ARM Cortex-M3/M4 (with MPU) are supported at now

 Design principles
 -----------------

-1.  **Actor-based execution model (Hoare's CSP).**
+1.  **Actor-based execution model.**
     Most of MCU-based embedded systems are reactive so full-fledged threads are often too heavyweight because of the requirement to allocate a stack for each thread.
 Actors use one stack per **priority level**.